enrique-lozano/Monekin/README.md

 ```

 If everything went correctly these commands will finish executing without errors.
 Now you can run <code>npm run start:browser</code> on your terminal.
 When this command finish, you can open <code>http://localhost:4200</code> in your favourite browser to see the app running.
 The app will be refreshed when changes in the code appear.

+## Contributing 🙋🏻

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make here are **greatly appreciated**.
+Read through our [contributing guidelines](https://github.com/enrique-lozano/Monekin/blob/main/CONTRIBUTING.md) to learn about how you can collaborate making Monekin better.

+### Why to contribute?
+- We can learn for you and you can learn from us.
+- You'll appear in our contributors wall.
+- You can **include it in your CV/LinkedIn** and show recruiters that you contribute to open-source projects.
+- You'll make Monekin better.
+- You can develop the features that you miss in the app yourself, the way you want them.
+- You'll play around and learn cutting-edge technologies.
+- It's the easiest way to learn Angular/Typescript/SCSS... in a production environment.